mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 User Annotations
 ^^^^^^^^^^^^^^^^

+.. todo:: be ware there is some controversy about the use of singular "they".
+(personally, I'm all for using singular they).

 Annotations were designed to allow model developers to attach **arbitrary data** to their models.
 For example, if a user wanted to